Philip Agee: Leaving the CIA

 Agee stated that by the late 1960s, his Roman Catholic social conscience had made him increasingly uncomfortable with his work, resulting in his disillusionment with the CIA and its support for authoritarian governments across Latin America.
 He came to believe that the Agency was repressing legitimate national ideals to serve the interests of U.S. multinational corporations.
 He was disturbed that U.S. forces were used to quell the revolution in the Dominican Republic in 1965, "not because it was Communist but because it was nationalist".

 Agee's disillusionment came to a head in the months leading up to and during the 1968 Mexico City Olympic Games.
 Beginning in summer of 1967, he had a "cover" assignment to work with the Olympic Organizing Committee and its year-long Cultural Program of events.
-Agee's marriage to Janet was ending, and in an Inside the Company diary entry from December 1967, he wrote:
+Agee's first marriage was ending, and in an Inside the Company diary entry from December 1967, he wrote:

 The other unexpected development is a serious and deepening relationship with a woman I met on the Organizing Committee.
 I took a chance and told her I had worked for the CIA before, but in spite of her strong reaction she agreed to keep seeing me.
 She is one of the many leftists in the Cultural Program and she believes, with great bitterness, as do many other people, that the Agency was responsible for Che Guevara's execution.

 In a June 1968 meeting with his manager, Agee learned that the CIA station in Mexico City was "very pleased with his work" and offered him "another promotion", and that his manager "was startled" when hearing of Agee's plans to resign later in the year.
 Agee said he explained his decision from a purely personal standpoint (so as to not seem like a security risk), i.e., he had met someone, he wanted to remarry and remain in Mexico after the Olympics.

 In his diary entries from October 1968—his final ones as a CIA employee—Agee condemned the Mexican government's violence against protesters, and his own complicity in the crackdown.
 In particular, he cited the Tlatelolco massacre in Mexico City, which cemented his decision to resign.

 In his 1983 book KGB Today, John Barron offered a contrasting view, stating that Agee's resignation was forced "for a variety of reasons, including his irresponsible drinking, continuous and vulgar propositioning of embassy wives, and inability to manage his finances".
 Agee said these claims were ad hominem attacks meant to discredit him.